Donders-Institute/bidscoin/docs/bidsmap.rst

 Structure and content
 ---------------------

-Generally speaking, a bidsmap contains a collection of key-value dictionaries that define how different source data runs (e.g. a T1w- or a T2w-scan) should map onto BIDS filenames.
-As illustrated in the figure below (but see also the screenshot of the `edit window <screenshots.html>`__), a run-item consists of ``provenance``, ``attributes`` and ``bids`` key-value dictionaries:
+Generally speaking, a bidsmap is a collection of run-items that define how different source data runs (e.g. a T1w- or a T2w-scan) should map onto BIDS filenames.
+As illustrated in the figure below (but see also the screenshot of the `edit window <screenshots.html>`__), a run-item consists of ``provenance``, ``attributes``, ``filesystem`` and ``bids`` key-value dictionaries:

- - The provenance item contains the pathname of a source data sample that is representative for this run.
+ - The provenance item contains the pathname of a source data sample that is representative for the run-item.
- - The attributes dictionary contains keys and values that are properties of the source data and that are (pre-) selected to uniquely identify a run item.
-A source data sample is positively identified only if all specified (non-empty) values match.
+ - The attributes dictionary contains keys and values that are properties of the source data itself that can identify a run-item.
+ - The filesystem dictionary contains keys and values that are properties of the file system that can identify a run-item.
- - The bids dictionary contains key-value pairs that are used to construct the associated BIDS output filename.
+ - The bids dictionary contains key-value pairs that are used to construct the associated BIDS output filename of a run-item.

 .. figure:: ./_static/bidsmap_sample.png

-   A snippet of a study ``bidsmap.yaml`` file, showing a ``DICOM`` section with a few run items in the ``anat`` subsection
+   A snippet of a study ``bidsmap.yaml`` file, showing a ``DICOM`` section with a few run-items in the ``anat`` subsection

+The collection of run-items is hierarchically organised in ``DICOM`` and ``PAR`` source modality sections, which in turn contain subsections for the  ``anat``, ``func``, ``dwi``, ``fmap``, ``pet``, ``beh`` and ``extra_data`` datatypes as well as a ``participant_label`` and ``session_label`` subsection.
+The latter two are common to all run-items and contain key-value pairs that identify the subject and session labels.
+Next to the two source modality sections there is a general ``Options`` and a ``PlugIns`` section, that accommodate customized BIDScoin settings and tweaks.

-A bidsmap has a BIDScoin ``Options`` and a ``PlugIns`` section, followed by source modality sections (e.g. ``DICOM``, ``PAR``, ``P7``, ``Nifti``, ``FileSystem``).
-Within a source modality section there sub-sections for the ``participant_label`` and ``session_label``, and for the BIDS datatypes (``anat``, ``func``, ``dwi``, ``fmap``, ``pet``, ``beh``) plus the additional ``extra_data`` datatype.
-BIDScoin tools will go through the list of run items of a datatype from top to bottom until they come across an item that matches with the data sample at hand.
-At that point a bidsmapping is established.
+BIDScoin tools are processing source data, they will take a data sample and go through the list of run-items until they come across a run-item that matches with the data sample at hand.
+At that point a bidsmapping is established and the bidsname can be derived.

 From template to study
 ----------------------

 A bidsmap can either be a template bidsmap or a study bidsmap.
-The difference between them is that a template bidsmap is a comprehensive set of pre-defined run items and serves as an input for the bidsmapper to automatically make a first version of a study bidsmap.
-The study bidsmap is thus derived from the template bidsmap and contains only those run items that are present in the data.
+The difference between them is that a template bidsmap is a comprehensive set of pre-defined run-items and serves as an input for the bidsmapper to automatically make a first version of a study bidsmap.
+The study bidsmap is thus derived from the template bidsmap and contains only those run-items that are present in the data.
 The study bidsmap can be interactively edited with knowledge that is specific to a study and that cannot be extracted from the data (e.g. set a ``task`` value to "rest").
 A user normally doesn't have to interact with the template bidsmap, but it is sure possible to `create your own <advanced.html#site-specific-customized-template>`__.

 .. figure:: ./_static/bidsmap_flow.png